 A Bill to set a requirement on public institutions, public servants and officials and on those carrying out functions on their behalf to act in the public interest and with candour and frankness; to define the public law duty on them to assist courts, official inquiries and investigations; to enable victims to enforce such duties; to create offences for the breach of certain duties; to provide funding for victims and their relatives in certain proceedings before the courts and at official inquiries and investigations; and for connected purposes;

-The Public Authority (Accountability) Bill would require public bodies, their staff, and others carrying out public functions to act in the public interest and with openness and candour.
-It creates a public-law duty to help courts, official inquiries and investigations, and lets victims enforce these duties.
-It also introduces offences for breaches and provides funding for victims and their relatives in court cases and at inquiries.
+The Public Authority (Accountability) Bill would require public bodies, their staff and others carrying out public functions to act in the public interest and with candour.
+It would set a public law duty to assist courts, official inquiries and investigations, and allow victims to enforce these duties.
+It would also create offences for breaches and provide funding for victims and their relatives in court and inquiry proceedings.

 Generated 21 February 2026